danielrosen29/Forecasting_Project/readme.md

 wind power output.
 Looking closer it appears that ETS model’s predictions have slightly higher peaks and noticeably lower valleys.
 When compared to the actual data, these valleys seem to be somewhat of underestimates.
-Again, as we said previously, we are inclined to trust our SARIMA model more.
+Again, we are inclined to trust our SARIMA model more.
 When looking at our final predictions for December of 2030, ETS predicts a slightly higher value of 14.51 gigawatts of wind power production while SARIMA predicts 12.44 gigawatts.
-This has to do with ETS having slightly higher peaks and SARIMA capturing small negative dips before its maximum of each seasonal cycle and our predictions being cut off right before its maximum.
-Next, looking at the demand predictions we can see our linear model predicts a continued, steep, downward trend.
-Contextually, this makes sense with data as we had seen a downward trend in demand for some years, but intuitively this is likely not a good prediction and this trend will not continue as the population will continue to grow which will drive demand upwards.
+This has to do with ETS having slightly higher peaks and SARIMA capturing small negative dips before its maximum of each seasonal cycle which is cut off for its last cycle.
+Overall, given only the past data these predictions seems very reasonable albeit, probably not meeting the hopes of most climate scientists.

 Now let’s reconcile our results real world information:

 According to renewableUK \[1\], the UK’s target for onshore wind power capacity by 2030 is 30 gigawatts (GW).
-This is up from the current capacity of 13.8 GW.The UK’s target for offshore wind power capacity by 2030 is 50 GW.
+This is up from the current capacity of 13.8 GW.
+The UK’s target for offshore wind power capacity by 2030 is 50 GW.
 Total, the UK has the ambitious goal of reaching 80GW of wind power by 2030.
 This capacity would be enough to power every home in Britain and would support the UK target of reaching net zero by 2050.